 I’m a big fan of staying in on New Year’s Eve.
-With the frigid temps, there is something warm and cozy about staying indoors with friends and family to celebrate the end of the holidays, while simultaneously ushering in a new year.
+Pandemic notwithstanding, with the frigid temps, there is something warm and cozy about staying indoors with friends and family to celebrate the end of the holidays, while simultaneously ushering in a new year.

 There may not be confetti, or a party of epic proportions, but there will certainly be food, and lots of it.
 I almost like cooking for New Year’s Eve more than I do for Christmas.
 There’s less pressure, and I can be more creative as there are no expectations for the foods that will grace the table.